 The most important of all these is the Sadashiva, who is the pivot of the iconic scheme of the Kandariya Mahadeva temple.
 Two unique sculptures of Sadashiva at Khajuraho depict him with four feet (chatushpadas).

-The so-called 'Brahma' temple originally was a Vishnu temple.
+Brahma: The so-called 'Brahma' temple originally was a Vishnu temple.
 Brahma however has a place as a subsidiary figure in both Vishnu and Shiva temples.

-, the twenty-fourth Jina, in nine, and Shantinatha, the sixteenth Jina, has four images, one of which is 4.3 meters (14 ft.) tall.
+Jinas or Tirthankaras: The Jina or Tirthankara images are the nucleus of the Jain temples.
+There are as many as two hundred images of Jinas at Khajuraho.
+Of the twenty-four Jinas, at least fifteen are represented here Adinatha or Rishabhanatha, the first Jina, is depicted the maximum times, he appears in almost sixty images.
+Twenty images of the 23rd Jina, Parashvanatha is also found.
+Mahavira, the twenty-fourth Jina, in nine, and Shantinatha, the sixteenth Jina, has four images, one of which is 4.3 meters (14 ft.) tall.
 At Khajuraho, they are shown seated on simhasana (lion's seat), provided with cushions, and sheltered by an umbrella, the symbol of (spiritual) sovereignty and attended by flywhisk bearers.
 There is an elaborate pantheon, an assembly of celestial beings, surrounding the figures of the Jina.